JeronimoHoulin/Zash_Activity_Feed/README.md

-#Zash User Activity frontend 101
+#Zash User Activity frontend

-Clone the repo, cd into the root directory and run "npm i" in case any dependencies are uninstalled in your local repo. start the development server with a "npm run start" on the root directory.

 #File Structure

-The Src folder contains your typicall App.js and components folder for a neat file structure.
+The Src folder contains your typical App.js file and Components folder for a neat React structure.

 In the components folder, there is a Header and a Dashboard folder, where the react components for each one resides.
-As well as a Content folder for template images and css files.
+As well as a Content folder for images.

-#Dependencies

-None yet..
+Basic CSS files affect each component individually, whilst the app.css will have basic CSS for the entire app.